How to Find Customers on Reddit with Social Listening

 Here's what works for me:

-• Add value directly: A great working formula for leaving a comment on Reddit is writing a short paragraph answering all/some of the OP's submission, and then linking to your website for additional context.
+• Add value directly: A great working formula for leaving a comment on Reddit is writing a short paragraph answering all/some of the OP's submissions, and then linking to your website for additional context.
 Not everyone will click, but you want to make sure that even just your text response is something others would upvote.

 • Plug something free: Although product plugs also work, you'll get called out for self-promotion much less if you are linking to a blog post or a free trial of your product.
 If your website content is good, these visitors end up trusting you and some will convert to paying customers.